rtxyd/RealFactionGuest/README.md

-This is a forked version of real faction guest, I rewrite most of it's code comparing to Mlie's continued version.
-So I forked it, you don't need use this version unless you want, since they have same function.
+This is a forked version of real faction guest, I rewrite most of it's code.
+So I forked it.
+What's new:
+1. this version makes human don't get wrong alien backstory, and alien will not get wrong backstory (They can all get vanilla backstories)
+2. hmmmm, maybe less issues.

 # [Real Faction Guest (Continued)](https://steamcommunity.com/sharedfiles/filedetails/?id=2886929245)